shikhak/nwjs-macos/README.md

 cd src
 ninja -C out/nw nwjs
 ```
+The resulting NW.js executable (named nwjs) can be found at the following path:
+~/nwjs/src/out/nw/nwjs.app/Contents/MacOS/nwjs

 **Note:** While building NW.js, I encountered following missing files error.
 They were in a different folder, I simply copied them to where the error was coming from.